rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 Done!

-If you want "dynamic" icons, leave "icon:" blank, and define a device class for the sensor.
+If you want "dynamic" icons, leave "icon:" blank, and define a device class for the binary sensor.
 See <b>Device Class Note</b> at the end of [How to Use Home Assistant Auto Discovery](/MQTT/HomeVision_Discovery_How-to#device-class-note)
 <br><br>
 <b>Method 2:</b>
 <br>